 It also has a Firebug-esque debug module, which is rather poor compared to Firebug but it could be worse.

-A coworker found some other errors, but it’s only a beta after all and the dev team says they’re not ready with the CSS 2.1 implementation.
+My colleague Roger found some other errors, but it’s only a beta after all and the dev team says they’re not ready with the CSS 2.1 implementation yet.

-This release arrived much sooner than I anticipated, and in combination with the already infamous “standards mode 180 turn” Microsoft might be on the right track for once.
-Maybe.
+This release arrived much sooner than I anticipated, and in combination with the already infamous 180 turn to standards mode, Microsoft might be on the right track for once.